philsf-biostat/org/README_padrao.md

 ## Análises realizadas

 1. Análise descritiva
-2. Análise inferencial
+1. Análise inferencial
-3. Modelagem
+1. Modelagem
+1. Análise de poder

 **SAP** -- Plano de Análises Estatísticas